 Jungle Aquarium Salt for Hermit Crabs

 It’s OK to make saltwater, especially if you keep terrestrial hermit crabs.
 They need comparatively small amounts of water compared to their aquatic brethren.
-Just ensure you are using appropriate ingredients.

 Can I Use Sea Salt to Make Saltwater for Hermit Crabs?

 Table salt isn’t suitable for hermit crabs due to the iodine in table salt, which is toxic to hermit crabs.
 Also, many table salt brands apply anti-caking agents to the condiment to prevent clumping.

 You can use pure sea salt from a supermarket, but ensure the salt is pure and unamended.
 For example, bath salts may have been chemically treated for aesthetic or scented appeal.